nukeop/zeus/README.md

 | Reserved     | 25           | Reserved for future use, padding the header to 32 bytes total.
 Ignored for now, should be filled with zeroes.                              |

 After the header section comes the game data.
 It's read as is and padded with zeroes to 56kb.
 The game data will be split into 56kb memory banks (up to 256) if there's more data in the file.
 In this case, the last bank will be padded.

+## Rendering

+No dedicated graphics unit.
+As described in the RAM section, memory range 0x0000 - 0x0027 is mapped onto the screen.
+The contents of memory in this section are synchronized with screen state 30 times per second, instantly, between cpu instructions (so there's no way to change anything between rendering phases).